Kinto/kinto/docs/tutorials/first-steps.rst

 identified.

-If you are wondering how it is possible, you probably want to read the explanation about :ref:`authenticating with Kinto <authenticating>`.
+If you are wondering how it is possible, you probably want to read the explanation about :ref:`authenticating with Kinto <authentication>`.

 In this tutorial we will use a Basic Authentication, which computes a user id based on the token provided in the request.